vizdotlife/vizdotlife.github.io/_pages/about.md

 ---

 ## What's Viz.Life?
-Well, quite simply Viz.Life was created to be a place where I can write stories about my life exploring the world and creating art along the way that's initially inspired by those moments in the journey along the way.
-Some of the art ideas I get are from photographs I take, but they usually develop into something more with unique twists in the final outcome of the NFTs in the collection.
+Well, quite simply Viz.Life is a place where I can share my experiences exploring the world and creating art along the way that's initially inspired by those moments in time.
+Some of the art I create are initially inspired by photographs I take in the journey.

+Each CNFT within the art collection is a unique 1/1, which means each one has their own characterists that aren't included in any other piece.

+## How many pieces are in the CNFT collection?
+The CNFT art collection itself continues to grow over time as I create new pieces, but each and every CNFT is a unique 1/1 piece.

 I hope you enjoy the stories I write and the art produced along the way.